 Sadayoshi-dō (御廟貞能堂), Mausoleum for Taira Sadayoshi

 Directly opposite the Sanmon Gate is Sadayoshi-dō, the temple built above Taira Sadayoshi’s grave.
-Before the Daihondō was completed in 1999, Sadayoshi-dō was Saihōji’s main worship hall.
+Before the Daihondō was completed in 1999, Sadayoshi-dō was Saihoji’s main worship hall.

 In fact, there are stories of pilgrims’ diseases being recovered instantly as the smoke reached their affected body parts!

-At the left of Sadayoshi-dō, you can purchase Omamori (amulet) and ask for Sadayoshi-dō’s Goshuin from the temple’s office.
+To the left of Sadayoshi-dō, you can purchase Omamori (amulet) and ask for Sadayoshi-dō’s Goshuin from the temple’s office.

 The Goen-musubi ema rack is located at the back of Sadayoshi-dō.